 application data unit is an administrative record;

-acknowledgement by application is requested.
+acknowledgement by application is requested;

-NOTE – Implementations may also include other information with the Bundle Delivery Indication Parameters such as the source EID, creation time, and/or information from extension blocks.
+NOTE – Implementations may also include other information with the Bundle Delivery Indication Parameters such as the source EID, creation timestamp, and/or information from extension blocks.

+acknowledgement by application requested flag.

 LIFETIME PARAMETER

-The lifetime parameter shall indicate the length of time, following initial creation time of a bundle, after which BPAs may discard the bundle.
+The lifetime parameter shall indicate the length of time, in milliseconds, following initial creation time of a bundle, after which BPAs may discard the bundle.

 APPLICATION DATA UNIT PARAMETER

-The application data unit parameter shall indicate the location (in memory or non-volatile storage, a local implementation matter) of the application data conveyed by the bundle.
+The application data unit parameter shall indicate the application data unit to be conveyed by the bundle.

-BUNDLE SEND REQUEST ID
+BUNDLE ID

-The Bundle Send Request ID parameter shall identify a particular bundle.
+The Bundle ID parameter shall identify a particular bundle.
 The Bundle Send Request ID comprises the source node ID and creation timestamp.

 DELIVERY FAILURE ACTION

-The Delivery Failure Action parameter shall identify the response the node is to take on receipt of a bundle that is deliverable subject to the registration when the registration is in the Passive state (see 4.3.11).
+The Delivery Failure Action parameter shall identify the response the node is required to take on receipt of a bundle that is deliverable subject to the registration when the registration is in the Passive state (see 4.3.11).

 The Delivery Failure Action parameter shall signal one of the following possible responses: